|Nutrition Facts (per serving)|

 2 medium potatoes, quartered lengthwise and sliced thinly, optional

 8 to 10 ounces (250 to 300 grams) cabbage, sliced very thinly

 1 teaspoon ground cumin

 Steps to Make It

 Gather the ingredients.

 Heat the oil in a pan on a medium flame.
-Add the mustard seeds, green chilies, curry leaves and fry till the seeds stop spluttering.
+Add the mustard seeds, green chiles, curry leaves and fry till the seeds stop spluttering.

 Add the ginger and stir.
 Add the tomatoes and cook till they are pulpy.

-If you are using peas and potatoes, add them now.
-Cook for 4-5 minutes.
+If you are using potatoes and peas, add them now.
+Cook for 4 to 5 minutes.